 Executive dysfunction after brain injury

-Executive dysfunction is a term for the range of cognitive, emotional and behavioural difficulties which often occur after injury to the frontal lobes of the brain.
+Executive function is the name for a collection of thinking skills that we use when solving problems, making decisions, planning and completing tasks, and reflecting on our activity.
 Impairment of executive functions is common after acquired brain injury and has a profound effect on many aspects of everyday life.

 This page explains: